Accessibility

 Parking

-Daily/Hourly Garage: free handicapped parking is available for up to one hour in the Daily/Hourly Garage.
-Individuals possessing a valid handicapped parking permit may park for less than one-hour in the Airport's Daily/Hourly Garage at no charge.
+Daily/Hourly Garage: free handicapped parking is available for up to 59 minutes in the Daily/Hourly Garage.
+Individuals possessing a valid handicapped parking permit may park for less than one hour in the Airport's Daily/Hourly Garage at no charge.
 After the first hour patrons will be charged the current hourly rate.

 Long-Term Parking: All lots have handicap spaces available for those with a valid handicap parking permit.
 All airport shuttles are equipped with a wheelchair lift and trained driver to assist patrons.